Find + Join a Team

 There are 2 types of teams.

 - School-Based Teams: Comprised of full-time students from the same high-school, public or private.
 School-based teams can be “official” or “unofficial”.

 - Composite Teams: Comprised of full-time students from more than one high-school within the same district or other geographic proximity.
 If a student’s attending school does not host a team the student may join the closest geographic School-Based team or Composite Team.
 Composite Teams are may be temporary solutions toward building school-based teams and are similar to a CHSAA “cooperative team” If a composite team has 5 or more students from two different schools, those students will be scored separately from the rest of the composite team unless a petition to do otherwise is approved.

 Home-schooled students may join the closest public high school team that corresponds to their neighborhood school.
 If their neighborhood team does not have a team they may join the team closest to them based on geographic proximity and school district boundaries.
 Please contact the League Director to confirm which team to join.

-For Division 1, scoring is based on the top 10 point earners, with a maximum of 8 of those point earners being the same gender.
+For Division 2, scoring is based on the top 10 point earners, with a maximum of 8 of those point earners being of the same gender.